Voice-over: Career in voice-over

 To become a voice actor, significant training is required.
 The important factors to being a voice actor are technique, genres, and work.
 It is recommended to hire an acting coach and voice coach to help hone skills for recording a voice-over.
 There are many pieces of equipment that are also required to start a career in voice-overs.
 A computer, professional microphone, and an editing program, along with a studio to set up in, are all requirements to develop a professional voice-over.
 Careers in voice-over often allow people to work at home.

-To audition for a voice-over role, people often record a demo-reel, which is a compilation of someone's works in voice acting.
-A demo-reel is important to have for someone looking for a job in voice acting because many auditions ask for one.
+To audition for a voice-over role, people often record a demo-reel, which is a compilation of someone's work in voice acting.
+A demo reel is important to have for someone looking for a job in voice acting because many auditions ask for one.
 To find casting auditions, there are many online websites that can allow people to sign up for auditions.
 For an audition, people should study the target audience, warm up and try to arrive early so they can prepare and have the best chance at getting the role.
-The audition is begun with slating.
+The audition begins with slating.
 Slating is a practice where the person going for the audition states their name and then says Take 1, Take 2, Take 3.
 After slating, the auditionee then reads the copy given to them by the casting team.

 Techniques

 Character device

-In Moby Dick (1956), Ishmael (Richard Basehart) narrates the story, and he sometimes comments on the action in voice-over, as does Joe Gillis (William Holden) in Sunset Boulevard (1950) and Eric Erickson (William Holden) in The Counterfeit Traitor (1962); adult Pip (John Mills) in Great Expectations (1946) and Michael York in its 1974 television remake.
+In Moby Dick (1956), Ishmael (Richard Basehart) narrates the story, and he sometimes comments on the action in voice-over, as does Joe Gillis (William Holden) in Sunset Boulevard (1950) and Eric Erickson (William Holden) in The Counterfeit Traitor (1962); Adult Pip (John Mills) in Great Expectations (1946) and Michael York in its 1974 television remake.

 Voice-over technique is likewise used to give voices and personalities to animated characters.
 Noteworthy and versatile voice actors include Mel Blanc, Daws Butler, Don Messick, Paul Frees, and June Foray.
-Charactering techniques in voice-overs are used to give personalities and voice to fictional characters.
+Characterizing techniques in voice-overs are used to give personalities and voice to fictional characters.
 There has been some controversy with charactering techniques in voice-overs, particularly with white radio entertainers mimicking AAVE.

-In the late 1920s, radio started to stray away from reporting exclusively on musicals and sporting events; instead, radio began to create serial talk shows as well as shows with fictional story lines.
+In the late 1920s, radio started to stray away from reporting exclusively on musicals and sporting events; instead, radio began to create serial talk shows as well as shows with fictional storylines.
 Radio became the ideal medium for voice impersonations.